-A “MBMS user service”-like is expected to be provided by MBSF and MBSTF.
-Figure 7.-1 depicts a potential solution for 5GS Multicast-roadcast ser ervice functional entities.
+An “MBMS user service”-like layer is expected to be provided by MBSF and MBSTF.
+Figure 7.3-1 depicts a potential solution for 5GS Multicast-Broadcast User Service functional entities.

-Figure 7.-1: 5GS multicast-broadcast user service functional entities
+Figure 7.3-1: 5GS multicast-broadcast user service functional entities

-In Figure , 5GMSd Application Provider is external application or content specific media functionality, e.g. media creation, encoding and formatting that use 5GMSd to stream media to 5GMSd Aware applications.
+In Figure 7.31, the 5GMSd Application Provider is an external application or some content-specific media functionality (e.g. media creation, encoding and formatting) that uses 5GMSd to stream media to a 5GMSd-Aware Application.

-5GMS AF provides various control functions to the Media Session Handler.
-It may rely or initate a request for different PCF treatment.
+The 5GMS AF provides various control functions to the Media Session Handler.
+It may relay or initate a request for different PCF treatment.

-5GS broadcast-multicast User Service enables applications.
-It presents a complete service offering, or a set of APIs to the end-user and allows the end-user to activate or deactivate the service.
-The 5MBS Delivery functions, including download, streaming, transparent delivery and group communications, uses MBS session or point-to-point session to deliver 5MBS content to a receiving application.
+The 5MBS User Service enables applications.
+It presents a complete service offering, or a set of APIs to the end-user and allows the end-user to activate or deactivate reception of the service.
+When delivering content to a 5MBS Client, the MBSTF uses one or more 5MBS Delivery Functions.
+These functions or methods provide functionality such as security and key distribution, reliability control (by means of forward-error-correction techniques) and associated delivery procedures.
+Initially, the following delivery methods/functions are going to be studied.

+- Download delivery function: This includes file distribution (both carousel and download).
+Functionally, this is equivalent to the “Download Delivery Method” in TS 26.346 [16].

+Figure 5.3.1.1-1 provides a view where a simplified user plane model for FLUTE as a MBSTF function.

+Editor’s Note: the protocol to support Download delivery function is FFS.

+- Media segment delivery function: This should support ABR and chunked segment streaming for low latency.
+A typical use case is to deliver segmented real-time media encapsulated in the delivery units of a multicast media transport protocol.

+Editor’s Note: The Media segment delivery function might use the generic download delivery function.

+- Transparent delivery function: This supports the IP streaming use cases, for which UDP payloads (also referred to as Application Data units) are distributed as part of UDP or IP flows carried to the UE over an MBS session.
+Examples for higher layer protocols are RTP, packetized MPEG-2 TS or other UDP-based streams.

+- Group Communication delivery function: This delivers a multicast UDP/IP packet flow to the UE.

-Editor’s Note: transparent deliver function and group communication delivery function are FFS.
+Editor’s Note: Transparent delivery function and Group Communication delivery function are FFS.Other delivery methods may be added beyond the current release.

+The above Delivery Functions may use either a multicast or broadcast session to deliver 5MBS content to a receiving application, and may also make use of point-to-point sessions through a set of 5MBS associated procedures.
 MBS session refers to a multicast session or a broadcast session.
 In Multicast MBS session, an MBS session is to deliver the multicast communication service.
 A multicast MBS session is characterised by the content to send, by the list of UEs that may receive the service and optionally by a multicast area where to distribute it.
 In Broadcast MBS session, an MBS session delivers the broadcast communication service.
 A broadcast MBS session is characterised by the content to send and the geographical area where to distribute it.

-The FLUTE function described in Clause 5.3.1.1 could be hosted in 5GMS AS or MBS Session in MBSTF.
-Figure 5.3.1.1-1 provides a view where a simplified user plane model for FLUTE as a MTSTF function.

 Editor’s Note: how to use the 5GS broadcast-multicast user service to address key issues 1 and 4 is FFS.

 END OF CHANGES